Skip to main content

 Academic

 A sophisticated analysis of testosterone’s role in cardiovascular health requires moving beyond top-line outcomes to dissect the underlying physiological and statistical details.
-The prevailing evidence from recent meta-analyses of randomized controlled trials (RCTs) indicates a neutral cardiovascular risk profile for therapy (TRT) in hypogonadal men.
+The prevailing evidence from recent meta-analyses of randomized controlled trials (RCTs) indicates a neutral cardiovascular risk profile for testosterone replacement therapy (TRT) in hypogonadal men.
 This conclusion, however, is built upon a complex interplay of patient selection, trial duration, and specific biological mechanisms that warrant a deeper examination from a systems-biology perspective.

 Dissecting the Evidence from Clinical Trials